jakeleonard24/rubrics/personal_project.md

 Gotchas:
 * Twilio does not require a traditional “API key”.
 To set up your Twilio SMS service you must request an account SID and a Twilio Authentication token.
 You must then apply for a phone number that will be handling all of the message sending.
 * There is a free account type (yay!) as well as paid accounts.
 With the free account, you are limited to sending messages to a single phone number that you choose during creation and only that number while using the free account.
 A free Twilio account can be great if you just want to be the sole receiver or the information.
 If you want to have your users receive messages, you’ll have to fork over some moneys per message sent.
-Consider a paid plan, so potential employers can try your site and type in their own phone number.

 #### CSS-in-JS